-I am a counsellor and psychotherapist working in the humanistic tradition.
+I am a trauma informed counsellor and psychotherapist working in the humanistic tradition.
 That means I use a person centred approach.
-I work with all sorts of issues including mental health, addictive behaviours and relationships.
+I work with all sorts of issues including mental health, addictive behaviours, trauma and relationships.

 I have experience in youth mental health, addiction counselling and alcohol and other drugs counselling.
-In my private practice, I am particularly interested in helping those who have problems with behavioural addictions, including internet, gambling, gaming and particularly internet pornography addiction.
+In my private practice, I am particularly interested in helping those who have problems with behavioural addictions, particularly internet pornography addiction and those with a history of trauma.
+According to the ACE’s (Adverse Childhood Experiences) study, people who score 4 or more out of 10 in the are more likely to develop substance use disorders or other addictions, mental health and physical health issues than those that did not.
+To find out what your ACEs score is, click here.

 Or if you are struggling with other issues or concerns such as substance abuse, anxiety, depression or intimacy and relationship concerns I can also help.